Revisiting Transformers with Insights from Image Filtering and Boosting: Introduction

-In a complementary vein, the broader research community has already recognized the remarkable versatility of classical image processing methods \cite{milanfar2010isdenoising, milanfar2013tour} in designing modern neural architectures.
-A particularly promising direction emerges from recent advancements in denoising algorithms applied in diffusion models \cite{Ho2020denoisingdiff}.
-Modern denoising diffusion probabilistic models (DDPMs) leverage iterative denoising refinements to generate high-fidelity images, and their underlying noise-reduction principles bear strong resemblance to filtering techniques in image processing.
+In a complementary vein, the broader research community has already recognized the remarkable versatility of classical image processing methods \cite{milanfar2010isdenoising, milanfar2013tour, romano2017little} in designing modern neural architectures.
+A particularly promising direction emerges from recent advancements in denoising algorithms applied in diffusion models \cite{Ho2020denoisingdiff, peebles2022scalable}.
+Modern denoising diffusion probabilistic models leverage iterative denoising refinements to generate high-fidelity images, and their underlying noise-reduction principles bear strong resemblance to filtering techniques in image processing.
 Moreover, nonlocal image processing techniques \cite{buades2005nlm, gilboa2007nonlocal} have found renewed relevance in deep learning.
 The fundamental principles behind these algorithms, including self-similarity, adaptive weighting, and spatially aware feature selection, bear strong conceptual parallels to the design of attention mechanisms \cite{vaswani2017attention, velickovic2018graph}.
-As a result, they offer valuable inspiration for refining the expressivity and efficiency of Transformer-based architectures in particular. \IEEEpubidadjcol \paragraph{Contribution} In this work, we develop another theoretical perspective for Transformers that supports the understanding of the self-attention mechanism \textit{as well as} positional encoding and residual connections through the lens of image processing algorithms, which some of the related prior works were lacking \cite{nguyen2023mitigating, abdullaev2025transformer}.
+As a result, they offer valuable inspiration for refining the expressivity and efficiency of Transformer-based architectures in particular.

+\paragraph{Contribution} In this work, we develop another theoretical perspective for Transformers that supports the understanding of the self-attention mechanism \textit{as well as} positional encoding and residual connections through the lens of image processing algorithms, which some of the related prior works were lacking \cite{nguyen2023mitigating, abdullaev2025transformer}.

 In particular, our contribution can be summarized as follows: \begin{enumerate} \item We uncover a concrete connection between self-attention computation and image filtering and how an attention mechanism with properly utilized positional information could serve to make the filter \textit{bilateral} (Section \ref{section:framework}). \item We provide a specific, but natural, interpretation for residual connections via \textit{boosting} of iterative image filtering algorithms (particularly by increasing signal-to-noise ratio (Proposition \ref{prop:res-connection-boost})). \item We theoretically prove that, with a bilateral filter-based incorporation of positional information (concatenated absolute PE or relative PE), long sequence stability of self-attention can be enhanced (Theorem \ref{thm:softmax-unstability}), which aligns with the empirical success of relative positional encoding over their absolute additive counterparts \cite{press2022train} (Remark \ref{rmk:relative-pe}). \item We show how a more sophisticated boosting technique can help to design residual connections to alleviate \textit{salient information} flow through deep transformers (Section \ref{section:GRC}), and offer notable robustness improvements (Theorem \ref{thm:robustness}). \end{enumerate}